Vaginal thrush: Symptoms, diagnosis and treatment

 What causes a vaginal yeast infection?

-The Candida albicans yeast germ causes 80% to 90% of vaginal yeast infections.
+Candida albicans yeast causes 80% to 90% of vaginal yeast infections.
 Normally, your body produces bacteria that keep candida in check.
 But when candida multiplies and exceeds the body's ability to control it, vaginal thrush can occur.
 This can happen if you become ill or come under a lot of stress.

 The chance of a vaginal yeast infection is increased if you take antibiotics or use contraceptive pills containing oestrogen.
 Using contraceptive diaphragms, coils and sponges can also possibly increase the chances.
 Women who are pregnant, have diabetes or are immunosuppressed are at higher risk of vaginal thrush.
 It is not a sexually transmitted infection.